 If you’re looking to optimize your health, increase weight loss, improve your metabolism or any of the other health benefits previously described, resistant starch is a great nutrient source to consider including in your diet.
 Potato starch is not only one of the most readily RS sources available, but the humble potato has all the nutrients a person needs to survive.
 It’s a powerhouse vegetable, and it’s the most recommended source for resistant starch.
 Give it a try, and let us know what you think in the comments below.

-As the 4th of July is approaching, here’s a great recipe for a Resistant Starch Potato Salad from Mark’s Daily Apple blog: http://www.marksdailyapple.com/resistant-starch-potato-salad/#axzz49tGDCPx
+Here’s a great recipe for a Resistant Starch Potato Salad from Mark’s Daily Apple blog: http://www.marksdailyapple.com/resistant-starch-potato-salad/#axzz49tGDCPx

 Servings: 4 to 6